 Part-time MBA programs usually allow the student to earn the degree in 2-6 years and offer a flexible schedule, as classes are held in evenings and weekends.
 The admission requirements are often similar to those in full-time programs.

-Many top business schools offer a part-time option, in addition to the full-time option.
+Many top business schools offer a part-time option and EMBA option, in addition to the full-time option.
 While full-time MBA degree is the preferred method of study for most people considering a business education, a part-time MBA can often be much more convenient.